We are no longer updating our Covid-19 hub regularly. That includes this page. Follow the link below for the latest.

 Men are considerably more likely to die from Covid-19 than women - twice as likely according to the age-standardised figures.

 We can be more precise about deaths from the virus.
 Although even here, the government struggles with the numbers and its definition of death.
 Currently, despite requests from the Forum, the daily data published by the government is not routinely broken down by gender.
 However, the England and Wales statistics from the ONS, the UK's statistics authority, which appear several days later are and that's what we've used here.
 The numbers are considerably higher than the government's daily totals as ONS offical data is based on death certificates not the random timing of a Covid-19 test.
 (We also have stats for Scotland, England's regions and international.)

-Deaths have increased significantly recently and are slowly reducing.
+Deaths increased significantly at the start of 2021 and are now increasing again although more slowly.
 The week ending 22 January 2021 was the week in which the death toll for England and Wales on these figures passed 100,000 including over 1,000 people under the age of 45.
-The total number of male deaths is now well over 70,000 including well over 9,000 under 65.
+The total number of male deaths is now well over 75,000 including well over 15,000 under 65.
 In short, Covid-19 does not just affect older people.
 Let's not underestimate the significance of these numbers: in March 2020, the UK's chief scientific adviser Patrick Vallance said 20,000 deaths would be a ‘good outcome’ of the Covid-19 outbreak.

 Data from critical care units suggest that 3/4 of the Covid-19 patients who die in intensive care are men.
 (Read our article: The figures that prove Covid-19 is not 'just like the flu'.)
 The percentage is lower in the ONS statistics we present here because the daily data is made up almost entirely of deaths in hospital whereas the ONS data includes all deaths including when the patient never went to hospital - for example, deaths in nursing homes.